Frodojj/shrimp-notes/README.md

 		  supported, 1 (primary pointer) is used.
 	- listeners(tool)
-		- Makes drawing tool listeners from tool's methods with the same names as the values of START, DRAW, and END>
+		- Makes drawing tool listeners from tool's methods with the same names as the values of START, DRAW, and END.
 	- removeFromPoint(point, node)
 		- Convenience function that removes and element at point if node is not the element and node contains the element.